wevm/viem/site/docs/introduction.md

 # Why viem

+## The Problems

-The current state of low-level Ethereum interface abstractions lack in at least one of the following four areas: **developer experience**, **stability**, **bundle size** and/or **performance** – a quadrilemma.
+The current state of low-level Ethereum interface abstractions lack in at least one of the following four areas: **developer experience**, **stability**, **bundle size** and/or **performance** — a quadrilemma.

-As the authors of [wagmi](https://wagmi.sh), a popular React Hook library for Ethereum, we struggled working with the existing low-level TypeScript Ethereum libraries.
-We wanted to provide the users of wagmi with the best possible developer experience – but we were being limited by the underlying technologies wagmi was built on.
+As the authors of [wagmi](https://wagmi.sh), a popular React Hooks library for Ethereum, we struggled to work with the existing low-level TypeScript Ethereum libraries.
+We wanted to provide the users of wagmi with the best possible developer experience, but we were limited by the underlying technologies wagmi was built on.
 We knew an _always_ stable, predictable implementation with a tiny bundle size and performant modules was paramount to interacting the world's largest blockchain ecosystem.

 So we created **viem**: a TypeScript Interface for Ethereum that provides low-level stateless primitives for interacting with Ethereum.
-An alternative to ethers.js and web3.js with a focus on reliability, efficiency and an excellent developer experience.
+An alternative to ethers.js and web3.js with a focus on reliability, efficiency, and excellent developer experience.

 ## Developer Experience

-viem delivers a great developer experience through modular and composable APIs, comprehensive documentation, and type safety.
+viem delivers a great developer experience through modular and composable APIs, comprehensive documentation, and automatic type safety and inference.

-It provides consumers with intuitive building blocks to build their Ethereum apps and libraries.
-While viem's APIs may be more verbose than alternative libraries – we believe this is the right trade-off as it allows viem's modular building blocks to be easy to move around, change and remove.
-It also allows the consumer to better comprehend Ethereum concepts and understand _what_ and _why_ certain properties are being passed through.
+It provides developers with intuitive building blocks to build their Ethereum apps and libraries.
+While viem's APIs may be more verbose than alternative libraries, we believe this is the right trade-off as it makes viem's modular building blocks extremely flexible.
+Easy to move around, change, and remove.
+It also allows the developers to better understand Ethereum concepts as well as understand _what_ and _why_ certain properties are being passed through.
+Learning how to use viem is a great way to learn how to interact with Ethereum in general.

 We aim to provide extensive API documentation and usage for _every_ module in viem. viem uses a [documentation](https://gist.github.com/zsup/9434452) and [test driven](https://en.wikipedia.org/wiki/Test-driven_development#:~:text=Test%2Ddriven%20development%20(TDD),software%20against%20all%20test%20cases.) development approach to building modules, which leads to predictable and stable APIs.